GeofferyGeng/aria2c_and_ariang/README.md

 More tool that need to be used together : baidudl https://github.com/Kyle-Kyle/baidudl
 ## future update
 Future update：convert all text to text
-               perfect the settingwindow and aboutwindow，current erro：Initialize when start
+               perfect the settingwindow and aboutwindow，current erro：Initialize when start--finished！
 ## others
 Welcome to riase questions or issues